 The Canadian government is not living up to its promises to re-engage in UN peacekeeping.
 Evidence shows that it has gone backwards.
-At the end of 2020, it was near the lowest level of personnel contribution since the creation of the first peacekeeping force in 1956.
+In March 2021, it was near the lowest level of personnel contribution since the creation of the first peacekeeping force in 1956.

-Iin 2018/19, the air force contribution for Mali was substantial and valued by the world organization but it lasted only one year.
-A new means of multi-mission air-transport assistance has been established and extended in 2020, which is also commendable, but it is only one C-130 tactical aircraft for several days a month of UN service.
+Over a single year, 2018/19, the air force contribution for Mali was substantial and valued by the world organization but it lasted only the one year.
+A new means of cross-mission air-transport assistance was established in 2019, which is also commendable, but it is only one C-130 tactical aircraft for several days a month of UN service.

-While the Air Force experienced an increased contribution under the Trudeau government, the Canadian army has not.
+While the Air Force experienced an increased contribution under the Trudeau government, the Canadian Army has not.
 It has not rotated troops in UN peacekeeping since the last century.
-Also, in the 1990s, the Canadian army provided nine military leaders in UN missions, but none since.
+Also, in the 1990s, the Canadian Army provided nine military leaders in UN missions, but none since.
 Canada is far behind its contributions of the past and dozens of other nations, in terms of numbers, leadership and hardship.

 Ironically, the same month that Canada hosted a peacekeeping pledging conference in Vancouver in November 2017, the number of Canadian uniformed personnel in UN peacekeeping was lower than at any other point since the creation of the first peacekeeping force in 1956.
 It decreased even further in the months afterwards to 40 in May 2018 and then to 34 by end of September 2020.
 Even with the increase in Mali from July 2018 to August 2019, the average monthly contribution of the Trudeau government since it assumed power in 2015 is still substantially less than that of the previous government: on average, 97 uniformed personnel for the Trudeau government 2015-20 and 157 for the Harper government, 2006-15.